o0yr0o/Kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
-Louise would like to know how different campaigns fared in relation to their launch dates and their funding goals.
+Louise would like to know how the different campaigns relate to each other in terms of their launch dates and funding goals.

 ## Analysis and Challenges